 - 2.2 Following the consideration and analysis of the response to the Issues and Options consultation and a review of existing adopted policies and site allocations by the Local Plan Working Group, the vision, strategy, policies and proposals were drafted for the First Draft Local Plan.
 This plan set out the Council's preferred approach to planning for future growth.
 The Interim Sustainability Appraisal Report considered the preferred policies and sites but also set down a number of alternative policy approaches and sites including the reasons for these being discounted.
 A Habitat Regulations Screening Assessment was carried out in relation to European Sites and identified the policies and proposals that would require a further Appropriate Assessment. - 2.3 Consultation and engagement took place on this plan for 8 weeks from 20 July to 14 September 2018.
 To maximise engagement and feedback on the First Draft Local Plan a summary leaflet was published alongside the Local Plan.
 Social media, such as twitter and facebook were also used to reach a wide ranging audience.
-Again, drop-in events took place across the District and one-to-one meetings were held with parish and town councils.
+Again, drop-in events took place across the District and 34 one-to-one meetings were held with parish and town councils.
 There were 1,389 respondents to the consultation, which generated over 3,350 comments.
 In addition, there were 2 petitions; in relation to the Shottisham site allocation (89 signatures) and proposed allocations in Kirton and Trimley St Martin, including Innocence Farm (972 signatures.)
 All responses are available to view via the Suffolk Coastal Local Plan Review page on the Council's website.

 - 2.4 The parts of the plan that generated the greatest response in terms of numbers were the Spatial Strategy, Housing and Area Specific Strategies including the site allocations.
-Site allocations generating the most comments were SCLP12.30 Land at Innocence Farm SCLP12.26 South of Saxmundham Garden Neighbourhood, SCLP12.3 North Felixstowe Garden Neighbourhood, SCLP12.61 Land off Howlett Way, Trimley St Martin, SCLP12.62 Land adjacent Reeve Lodge, High Road, Trimley St Martin, SCLP12.65 Land west of the B1125, Westleton and SCLP12.59 Land opposite The Sorrel Horse, Shottisham. - 2.5 Following consultation and engagement on the First Draft Local Plan, a number of changes have been made to the Plan.
-In addition to text and policy wording changes, including amendments to allocated sites, the main changes from First to Final Draft Local Plan include the following:
+Site allocations generating the most comments were SCLP12.30 Land at Innocence Farm SCLP12.26 South of Saxmundham Garden Neighbourhood, SCLP12.3 North Felixstowe Garden Neighbourhood, SCLP12.61 Land off Howlett Way, Trimley St Martin, SCLP12.62 Land adjacent Reeve Lodge, High Road, Trimley St Martin, SCLP12.65 Land west of the B1125, Westleton and SCLP12.59 Land opposite The Sorrel Horse, Shottisham. - 2.5 The comments received at this stage have helped shape the content of the Final Draft Local Plan (See Appendix C Consultation Statement).